Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 Developing Your Own Skills For Alexa

 To make the voice assistant more personal, Amazon allows users to build their skills.
-They’ve even set up a platform that allows any average joe to develop their own.
-Through the Amazon Skills Blueprints, you can build games, quizzes, and even compile information for chore charts and roommate agreements.
+They’ve even set up a platform that allows any average Joe to develop their own.
+Through the Amazon Skills Blueprints, you can build games, and quizzes, or even compile information for chore charts and roommate agreements.

 Start by going over to their Skill Blueprints page (found here).
 Once you arrive, you can browse their templates (or blueprints as they’re referred to).

 Once you choose the type of blueprint you’d like to work off of, you’ll be walked through a few very simple steps.
 Once complete, you can share them with others as well.